Instant Pot Mashed Potatoes

 - Close the Instant Pot lid and turn the steam release valve to the sealing position.
 Press the Manual/Pressure Cook button and cook on high pressure for 10 minutes.
 The Instant Pot will take about 15 minutes to reach pressure and then the cook time will begin counting down.

-- As soon as the cook time ends the pot will beep a few times.
-Immediately quick release the pressure by carefully turning the steam release valve to the venting position.
-I use the handle of a long spoon to turn the valve.
+- Once the cook time ends, quick release the pressure by carefully moving the steam release valve to the venting position.
 Wait for the steam to escape and the float valve to drop down, and then carefully open the Instant Pot lid.

 - Transfer the potatoes to a colander to drain and then return them to the empty inner pot of the Instant Pot.
 You may place the inner pot back in the base with the Instant Pot on "warm" to keep the potatoes warm.